yandex-cloud/terraform-provider-yandex/website/docs/r/compute_disk.html.markdown

 * `snapshot_id` - (Optional) The source snapshot to use for disk creation.

+* `hardware_generation` - (Optional) Hardware generation and its features,
+  which will be applied to the instance when this disk is used as a boot disk.
+Provide this property if you wish to override this value, which otherwise is inherited from the source.
+The structure is documented below.

 The `disk_placement_policy` block supports:

 * `disk_placement_group_id` - (Required) Specifies Disk Placement Group id.

+The `hardware_generation` consists of one of the following blocks:

+* `legacy_features` - Defines the first known hardware generation and its features, which are:
+  * `pci_topology` - A variant of PCI topology, one of `PCI_TOPOLOGY_V1` or `PCI_TOPOLOGY_V2`.
+* `generation2_features` - A newer hardware generation, which always uses `PCI_TOPOLOGY_V2` and UEFI boot.

 ~> **NOTE:** Only one of `image_id` or `snapshot_id` can be specified.